 We follow the decisions they make, to ensure blood transfusions are safe for patients.

 Before 2011 men who had sex with men were permanently excluded from giving blood.

 This changed to a 12 month exclusion in 2011, following a review of the statistical risks by SaBTO.

 Major HIV charities including the Terrence Higgins Trust supported this change.

-SaBTO set up a working group in April 2016 to review the current donor acceptance criteria and look at any available new evidence.
+SaBTO set up a working group in April 2016 to review the donor acceptance criteria and look at any available new evidence.

 In June 2017, SaBTO completed their review of the latest available medical and scientific research and other evidence in relation to the donor selection criteria.

-The Government has announced changes to the rules related to specific activities.
+The Government then announced changes to the rules related to specific activities.
 These changes mean that the rules are consistent for all groups that are deferred due to sexual behaviours and will offer more people the chance to give blood.